-Menopausal women should take both Bi-Est, a combination of the bio-identical human estrogens, estriol and estradiol and Progesterone.
+Menopausal women should take both Bi-Est, a combination of the bio-identical human estrogens, estriol, estradiol, and Progesterone.
 Additionally, Testosterone may be helpful in restoring a normal sex drive.
-Again, it is crucial that you be evaluated and treated by a physician who is experienced and who has been successful in treating female hormone imbalances with bioidentical hormones.
+Again, you must be evaluated and treated by a physician who is experienced and who has been successful in treating female hormone imbalances with bioidentical hormones.

 Many young girls and older women are prescribed birth control pills to control their menstrual irregularities.
-Premenstrual fluid retention, weight gain and other menstrual irregularities are caused by female hormonal imbalance.
-Birth control pills are counterfeit hormones which turn off the production of a woman's bio-identical hormones by the ovaries.
+Premenstrual fluid retention, weight gain, and other menstrual irregularities are caused by female hormonal imbalances.
+Birth control pills are counterfeit hormones that turn off the production of a woman's bio-identical hormones by the ovaries.
 Counterfeit hormones are made by drug companies and do not occur naturally.
 Counterfeit hormones are not biologically identical to naturally occurring human hormones.
 They do produce effects similar to the bio-identical hormones in a woman's body but are also associated with numerous side effects, many of which are serious.

 Birth control pills create a state of estrogen dominance and progesterone deficiency.
-Common side effects of birth control pills are headaches (including migraines), breast tenderness, mood swings, fluid retention, weight gain and loss of libido.
-They are also associated with an increased incidence of breast cancer, strokes and blood clots to the lungs.
+Common side effects of birth control pills are headaches (including migraines), breast tenderness, mood swings, fluid retention, weight gain, and loss of libido.
+They are also associated with an increased incidence of breast cancer, strokes, and blood clots in the lungs.
 Birth control pills prevent the production of women's bio-identical female hormones and pheromones making them less attractive to men.
-There is no reason for any woman to poison her body every day with the counterfeit hormones in birth control pills in order to control premenstrual symptoms and menstrual irregularities when progesterone is available.
+There is no reason for any woman to poison her body every day with the counterfeit hormones in birth control pills to control premenstrual symptoms and menstrual irregularities when progesterone is available.
 Menstrual cycles can be easily regulated using progesterone on days 15 through 28 of the menstrual cycle.

 Many of these symptoms and conditions commonly occur in women of all ages.
 They may be common but they are not normal.
 These symptoms are an indication of declining ovarian function which leads to an inevitable deterioration in health as women age.
-In order for women to obtain and maintain health and wellness as they age, it is essential that they preserve female hormonal balance as soon the symptoms of its presence occur.
+For women to obtain and maintain health and wellness as they age, they must preserve female hormonal balance as soon as the symptoms of its presence occur.